mnylc/preservethispodcast/transcripts/transcript-00prologue.md

-# Podcasts are Disappearing Transcript
+# Prologue—Podcasts are Disappearing Transcript

 MOLLY: Fifteen years ago, in 2004,
 Jason Scott started building a machine in his basement.
 He named it... the Podsucker.
 And he built it to suck up as many podcasts as he could.